tholok97/imt2291-project2/backend/docs/api/playlist/isSubscribed.md

-#getNextPosition

-Get next position in a playlist.
+#isSubscribed

+Get all playlists user maintains.

-Call by going to "api/playlist/getNextPosition.php".
+Call by going to "api/playlist/getUserMaintains.php".

+You need to be signed in.

 ##GET-method:

 ###Variables:

-"pid": The playlist id of the playlist to get.
+"pid": The playlist to check up to.

 ###Return